-In the absence of the Registered Manager, the deputy manager will assume overall responsibility for the home.
-There is also a Duty Manager system in place which provides Managerial support to team members by telephone, 24 hours a day 7 days a week.
+In the absence of the Registered Manager, the residential worker on duty will assume overall responsibility for the home.
+There is also an On Call Manager system in place which provides Managerial support to team members by telephone, 24 hours a day 7 days a week.